Skip to content

 At some point when you look back, you just recall that “z/c/s”, “zh/ch/sh” or “j/q/x” really can make big differences in speaking.
 The four tones and the light tone can easily twist your meanings without noticing.
 The acquisition of pronunciation is a process of constant intensified practice in speaking and listening.
 There is a phenomenon called fossilization in linguistics.
 When you get used to the wrong pronunciation, it is very hard to correct, or you need to make a hundred times the effort to alter them.
 In most cases, learners get discouraged and feel frustrated when confronted with misunderstanding and confusing faces.
 Then they don’t want to continue anymore.
 After all, just a few of us have the courage and patience to start all over again.
 So, don’t mess around with your beginning pronunciation practice.

-There are many online Chinese language videos and courses.
+There are many online Chinese language courses and videos.
 Many learners can learn through them until the intermediate-high level.
 It’s convenient since you can learn Chinese anytime, anywhere for as many times as you want.
 However, speaking is a bit special among all the essential skills.
 It needs instant feedback to know if you are doing well.

 So, if you can have a real tutor to coach your pronunciation from the beginning, that would be perfect.
 You are walking on the shortest path.
 But, if you don’t have the time or money for it, don’t worry.
 There are many great fundamental pronunciation video courses and drills online.
 You can learn by yourself at first.
 Watch and practice them again and again.
 When you are done halfway or the whole way, book a session with a professional Chinese teacher to analyze your pronunciation and give you suggestions for improvement.
 You will know what your weaknesses are and how to strengthen them.